 We all like to take a memento or souvenir home with us to remind us, in the years to come, of a great vacation.
 If it was a beach holiday then that may include taking a seashell or two home with you.
 But can you take seashells on a plane?

-In general, you can bring seashells though the TSA security checkpoint at the airport and onto a plane with you in either your carry on bag or your checked bags.
-This is particularly true if flying domestically within the USA but you will need to ensure that that if taking them into the US, or another country, that they meet the regulations regarding their import as some shells are protected.
+In general, you can bring seashells through the TSA security checkpoint at the airport and onto a plane in either carry on bags or checked bags, particularly if flying domestically within the USA.
+But if flying internationally you will need to ensure that they meet the regulations regarding their import as some shells are protected.

 Can you take seashells through airport security in carry on